 Visiting the worst-hit area in Gloucestershire, western England, Prime Minister Gordon Brown pledged more cash for stricken areas and more tankers and bottled water to ensure supplies.

 Oxford became the new frontline when rivers feeding into the Thames spilled over into its streets, forcing police to evacuate 250 homes.
-Aerial pictures showed flood waters not far from some of the city's historic college buildings.
+Aerial pictures showed flood waters not far from some of the city's historic college buildings.and

 Heavy rain is expected overnight and Environment Agency officials warned that the river had not yet peaked.